-A person with a hoary head has reached an advanced age that deserves to be respected (Leviticus 19:32).
-This look many times means a level of wisdom has been achieved through experience, although this is not always the case.
+A person with a hoary head has reached an advanced age that deserves to be respected.
+This look conveys to others that a person has reached a level of wisdom that has been achieved through experience, although this is not always the case.

 I said, 'The aged should speak, and the multitude of years should teach wisdom.' . . .
 Great men are not always wise; neither do the aged understand justice (Job 32:7, 9, HBFV, see also Ecclesiastes 4:13).